FDio/csit/docs/report/introduction/methodology_nat44.rst

 As both NAT44ed CPS (connections-per-second) and PPS (packets-per-second) stateful tests measure (also) session opening performance, they use state reset instead of ramp-up trial.
-NAT44ed bidirectional throughput tests use the same traffic profile as PPS tests, but also prepend ramp-up trials as in the unidirectional tests, so the test results describe performance without session opening overhead.
+NAT44ed TPUT (bidirectional throughput) tests use the same traffic profile as PPS tests, but also prepend ramp-up trials as in the unidirectional tests, so the test results describe performance without translation entry creation overhead.

 Associated CSIT test cases use the following naming scheme to indicate NAT44det case tested: